the-zoomeee/Application-security-/README.md

 7. when new_server and new_client connected successfully try to send messages from client to server and from server to client

-   # output shold look like that
+   # output should look like that
    ###>  new_server.py
    C:\Users\manju\PycharmProjects\pythonProject5\.venv\Scripts\python.exe C:\Users\manju\OneDrive\Desktop\pythonProject5\.venv\new_server.py
 Server listening...